- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Creating add-ons with Visual Studio

-Visual Studio It allows you to create Office add-ins directly from Visual Studio.
-In this case, the add-in project is part of a solution and is also based on HTML, CSS, and JavaScript.
+Visual Studio allows you to create Office add-ins directly from within Visual Studio.
+In this case, the add-in project is part of a larger solution and is also based on HTML, CSS, and JavaScript.

 Visual Studio allows you to create add-ins for: